aaronwiggins/Blackjack_Advisor/R.md

 -Use the set of optimum rules found [here](http://wizardofodds.com/games/blackjack/strategy/calculator/)

 -Allow for J, Q, and K for Jack, Queen, and King.
 The user *should* have to enter A for Ace.

+### To run the program...
+Type "ruby blackjack_advisor.rb" into the terminal